Analysis/statistical function for count and percentage in core columns and (optional) relative risk columns

 n_df Number of patients (based upon the main input dataframe

-),n_altdf Number of patients from the secondary dataframe (
+df),n_altdf Number of patients from the secondary dataframe (

-will perform a row-split on the.alt_df_full
+Note that argumentdenom_bywill perform a row-split on the.alt_df_fulldataframe.

-are part of the row split specifications.N_colgroup Number of patients from the column group variable (note that this is based upon the input .alt_df_full dataframe).
+It is a requirement that variables specified indenom_byare part of the row split specifications.N_colgroup Number of patients from the column group variable (note that this is based upon the input .alt_df_full dataframe).

-(column variable) needs to be provided, as it cannot be retrieved directly from the column layout definition.n_rowdf Number of patients from the current row-level dataframe (
+Note that the argumentcolgroup(column variable) needs to be provided, as it cannot be retrieved directly from the column layout definition.n_rowdf Number of patients from the current row-level dataframe (

-from the rtables splitting machinery).n_parentdf Number of patients from a higher row-level split than the current split.
+.row_dffrom the rtables splitting machinery).n_parentdf Number of patients from a higher row-level split than the current split.

-This higher row-level split is specified in the argumentdenom_by
+This higher row-level split is specified in the argumentdenom_by.

 Examples